druce/druce.github.io/aws.md

 - Right-click on your instance, choose Image, Create Image
   ![13.1 CreateImage1.png](13.1 CreateImage1.png)

 - Give the image a good name, I'll usually go with desc-date.
-I didn't bother with a good description, but you might put 'Fresh working Jupyter on Ubuntu 18, with all updates'
+I didn't bother with a good description, but you might put 'Fresh working Jupyter on Ubuntu 18.04, with all updates'
   ![13.2 CreateImage2.png](13.2 CreateImage2.png)

-  - Note: this is where you adjust your disk size if you want to increase it (for bigger instances/jobs) or reduce it (save storage)
+  - Note: this is where you adjust your disk size if you want to increase it (for bigger instances/jobs) or reduce it (save storage space)

 - Click 'Create image'